choctaw-nation/email-builder/readme.md

 -   Fix: Users don't have to be logged in to view this email
 -   Tweak: Update colors from names to hex values in `theme.json`

-### v1.1.1 - [Sep 12, 2025]

--   Added: Spinner & Button loading state is handled better when email is being sent
--   Tweak: Email field now allows for multiple emails (comma-separated)
--   Fix: Users don't have to be logged in to view this email
--   Tweak: Update colors from names to hex values in `theme.json`

 ### v1.0.2 - [Sep 11, 2025]